tatailes19/Ooredoo-POS-Success-Prediction/README.md

 ## Conclusion

 The GIFs above illustrate the two modeling approaches used to predict POS success.
-While the data is simulated, it shows how geographical and commercial data can be structured and processed for success prediction in a POS context.
+While the data is simulated (confidential causes), it shows how geographical and commercial data can be structured and processed for success prediction in a POS context.